 Taking a peek inside paints a little different picture.
-Shelly 1 is rated for 8A inductive load, while the Sonoff Mini comes with 16A rated relays which would suggest better inductive load (not tested, was not able to confirm that via the spec sheet).
+Shelly 1 is rated for 8A inductive load, while the Sonoff Mini comes with 16A-rated relays which would suggest a better inductive load (not tested, was not able to confirm that via the spec sheet).

 EDIT: Upon closer inspection, I discovered that Sonoff Mini comes with ESP8285 while Shelly uses ESP8266.